 A new, tensely electronic motif is introduced in “Kleya” (for the titular associate of Luthen’s) which bears a striking resemblance in part to the opening notes and structure of the Star Wars Jedi: Fallen Order main theme, though I’d imagine this is entirely coincidental.
 “Niamos!
 (Coruscant Lounge Mix) then plays a slower, more relaxed electronics-y rendition of the Morlana club music from earlier in the score, with “Niamos!
 (Galaxy Mix) then returning to the faster dance pace of the original track on similar electronics.
 “Maarva’s Rebellion” then offers a touchingly solemn, strings-heavy view of Cassian’s mother, making for one of the more emotive cues of the score overall as it delves into a particularly sorrowful side of the series.
 The main theme then takes a more reserved position on quiet electronics and strings in the main title track for episode eight, with subsequent piece “Narkina 5” then hammering this more solemn tone home on downtrodden electronics as Cassian is sent to the prison complex of the planet for his six year sentence.
 “Unit 5-2-D” then continues to emphasize this considerable downturn in Cassian’s life, with “Shut It Down” then ending the second soundtrack volume on a quietly saddened, strings-based note.

-That being said though this is about as good as Andor gets, with mostly sub-two minute cues and a dreary electronic/orchestral sound dampening the memorability of the majority of the score quite considerably, paling it in comparison to the main theme aside from the moments of course when the theme actually weaves through.
+That being said though this is about as good as Andor gets, with a lot of sub-two minute cues and a dreary electronic/orchestral sound across all three volumes dampening the memorability of the majority of the score quite considerably, paling it in comparison to the main theme aside from the moments of course when the theme actually weaves through.
 Sure the club music is kind of interesting and some of the action isn’t too bad, but like… is that the standard we’re happy to accept now for Star Wars music?
 Not too bad?
 Don’t even get me started on the lack of John Williams (style or themes) as well, as there simply isn’t any of it present here, not even a hint.
 I can kind of understand that decision to a degree given the gritty nature of the show, but a quiet Imperial March rendition or two wouldn’t kill them either.
 This seems to be a recurring thing with these Star Wars shows in general now, and it’s just sad to see.
 A waste, even.
 Still, at least Andor’s score is more interesting on its own than Obi-Wan‘s was.
 I’m not even going to talk about that one anymore.

 Standout Cue: 25.
 Past/Present Suite